Marianne Cope: Canonization

 On December 6, 2011, the Congregation for the Causes of Saints found that a second miracle could also be attributed to the intercession of Cope.
 This finding was presented to Pope Benedict XVI for his approval by Cardinal Angelo Amato.
 On December 19, 2011, Pope Benedict signed and approved the promulgation of the decree for Marianne Cope's canonization, which took place on October 21, 2012; a relic was carried to Honolulu from her mother church.
 Dr. Waldery Hilgeman was the Postulator of the Cause of Canonization.

 After Father Damien, Mother Marianne Cope is the second person to be canonized who had served in the Hawaiian Islands.
 She was both the first Beatification and the last Canonization under Pope Benedict XVI.
 In 2014, the Church announced that Saint Marianne's remains would be re-interred at the Cathedral of Our Lady of Peace in Honolulu, a more convenient location for the faithful than the Kalaupapa National Historical Park on Molokaʻi, where access is primarily by plane or mule train.
 St. Marianne sometimes attended Mass at the cathedral, and it was where Father Damien was ordained.
 In New York, the Franciscan Convent which held her remains, moved to a new location because its former buildings needed extensive repairs.

 Ecumenical veneration

-Cope is honored jointly with Saint Damien of Moloka'i on the liturgical calendar of the Episcopal Church (USA).
+Cope is honored jointly with Saint Damien of Moloka'i on the liturgical calendar of the Episcopal Church (USA) since 2022 (and unofficially or as a trial observance since 2010).
 Their shared feast day is celebrated on April 15.
+Some Anglo-Catholic Episcopal churches in Hawaii celebrate her separately from Damien on the Roman Catholic feast day.